Thomas Yassmin: Denver Broncos

 Yassmin went undrafted in the 2024 NFL draft and signed with the Denver Broncos afterwards.
 He was then selected in the second round (14th overall) in the 2024 CFL global draft by the Hamilton Tiger-Cats two days later.
 He was assigned the Broncos' exempt/international roster spot as part of the International Player Pathway Program (IPPP).

 On 27 August 2024, Yassmin was waived by the Broncos.
 The next day, he was re-signed to the practice squad.
-He signed a reserve/future contract with Denver on January 13, 2025.
-On May 12, Yassmin was once again waived by the Broncos.
+He signed a reserve/future contract with Denver on 13 January 2025.
+On 12 May, Yassmin was once again waived by the Broncos.

 Los Angeles Chargers

-On August 7, 2025, Yassmin signed with the Los Angeles Chargers.
-He was waived on August 26 as part of final roster cuts and re-signed to the practice squad the next day.
+On 7 August 2025, Yassmin signed with the Los Angeles Chargers.
+He was waived on 26 August as a part of the team's final roster cuts.
+Yassmin was re-signed to the Chargers' practice squad the following day.
+On 13 January 2026, he signed a reserve/futures contract with Los Angeles.

+Green Bay Packers

+On 28 July 2026, Yassmin signed with the Green Bay Packers.
+On August 30, he was waived as part of final roster cuts.